 Generally, unless you are filing a new claim against someone, you will be dealing with a lawsuit that someone else has filed against you, so you will know the court in which it is filed.
 It could be a family court matter, an eviction proceeding, a mortgage foreclosure, an automobile accident, or some other suit filed AGAINST you.

-Issues regarding divorce, child custody and support, URESA (Uniform Reciprocal Enforcement of Support Act), name changes, adoptions, paternity suits, modification proceedings, support without dissolution, etc., are handled by a Family Division.
+Issues regarding divorce, child custody and support, UIFSA (Uniform Family Support Act), name changes, adoptions, paternity suits, modification proceedings, support without dissolution, etc., are handled by a Family Division.
 These judges have their own procedures also.